sNoiseLab/sNoiseLab.github.io/README.md

+# The Codex of sNRL
+In the 3rd and 4th centuries A.D., the codex began to replace the older scroll as the preferred form for longer writings.
+Unlike the scroll, this wonderful invention permitted writing on both sides of a sheet, made it easy to locate a particular passage, and could contain a very long piece of writing.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sNoiseLab/sNoiseLab.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.